KWH Group: KWH Group

-In 2003, the conglomerate, which offered a wide range of products such as piping, abrasive papers and foil products, as well as logistics services, had a turnover of just over 400 million euros.

 According to the new strategy, the Group's resources were to be focused on developing its core operations, which were defined as KWH Pipe, KWH Plast and KWH Mirka.
 All other aspects of the operations were gathered together within KWH Invest.
 In the beginning, KWH Pipe received the lion's share of new investments.
 A new production facility was opened in 1990 in Portugal, output in Canada was doubled and new and expanded production facilities were opened in Malaysia and Thailand, while operations in India began in 1992 in the form of a joint venture.
 Additional investments were made in Sweden, Poland and Germany.
 However, due to changing market conditions, the operations in China, Germany, the US and India have since closed.

-In September 2012, Uponor Oyj and KWH Group Oy announced their intention to merge their infrastructure businesses.
-For this purpose, a joint venture, Uponor Infra Oy, was established, of which Uponor owned 55.3 percent and KWH Group 44.7 percent.
-In spring 2013, the Finnish Competition Authority blocked the merger plans between KWH Pipe and Uponor, but the Market Court approved the creation of the joint venture in May.
-Uponor Infra Oy started operations in July 2013.
+KWH Pipe is part of Uponor Infra since 2013.

 A second area of investment was KWH Mirka (Mirka since 2016), working in manufacturing and marketing of abrasives, polishing compounds, and sanding machines for e.g. manufacture of composite parts, automotive refinishing (ART) and production, metal processing, and furniture production.
 In volume terms, Mirka is one of the five biggest operators globally in the coated abrasives sector.

-In 2015, the KWH Group had a turnover of 364 million euros.
-It was the sixth consecutive year in which the group improved its result.

-In 2016, Prevex expanded into Poland, where it acquired the family-owned Winkiel Sp.z.o.o., which was later renamed Prevex Poland.
-Mirka acquired the Italian companies CAFRO S.p.A. in 2017 and URMA Rolls s.r.l. in 2021.